zalenix/portaldocs/portal-sdk/templates/portalfx-designpatterns-readme.md

 # Design patterns for common scenarios in Azure

-Design patterns for common scenarios describe portal experiences that have matured enough to exhibit a successful pattern, solid usage and formal research results.
-Azure teams should leverage these design patterns to accelerate extension development and to provide users with a familiar experience as they seek to use new areas of Azure.
+Design patterns provide solutions for common problems in a given context.
+In Azure, we document these best practices once several teams encounter a problem, design a solution, research that solution and see solid real-world usage results.
+Azure teams should leverage these design patterns to accelerate extension development and to provide users with a familiar experience so that users can easily adopt new Azure services.

 The following patterns are available